ExPansiveEnd/SuperGmod-Website/README.md

 4: No to anything illegal

 # What is this website for?
 This website mainly hosts a wiki, documentation on server command and functions, and other related things.
-It's actively maintained by ExPansiveEnd, who handles the writing, and tomichael, who handles the scripting and small peices of the website.
+It's actively maintained by ExPansiveEnd and tomichael.

 # What's the server IP?